tgruetzm/Snacks/README.md

 v0.3.4 Alpha Features:
 ----------------------------
 -Snack production.
-Snacks can now be produced via the Lab module.
+Snacks can now be produced via the Lab module with the Snack Cultivator.
 Ore and lots of electricity are required inputs.

 -Snacks per meal now increased to 1(was .5).
 I felt snack consumption was a bit low previously.
 This essentially doubles the rate of consumption, but now snacks can be created from Ore, so it should still allow long duration missions.